opendatacube/datacube-ows/docs/cfg_layers.rst

 * The keywords defined for all parent folder layers in the layer hierarchy.

-* The keywords defined in the `global keywords <https://datacube-ows.readthedocs.io/en/latest/cfg_global.html#optional-metadata>`_ section.
+* The keywords defined in the :ref:`global keywords <cfg-global-optional-metadata>` section.

 E.g.: